knowledge-summary/programming-book-summary/designing-data-intensive-applications.md

 **Load parameter**: The distribution of followers per user (weighted by how often those users tweet)
 **Final solution**: Hybrid of 2 approaches

+## Maintainability
+We can and should design software in such a way that it will hopefully minimize pain during maintenance, and thus avoid creating legacy software ourselves.

+Three design principles of for software systems
+- Operability
+- Simplicity
+- Evolvability (extensibility, modifiability, plasticity)

+"Good operations can often work around the limitations of bad (or incomplete) software, but good software cannot run reliably with bad operations"

+A big ball of mud

+Possible symptoms of complexity:
+- Explosion of the state space
+- Tight coupling of modules
+- Tangled dependencies
+- Inconsistent naming and terminology
+- Hacks aimed at solving performance problems
+- Special casing to work around issues elsewhere

+Hidden assumptions, unintended consequences, unexpected interactions.

+Use abstraction to reduce complexity.

+New changes:
+- New facts
+- Previously unanticipated use cases
+- Business priorities change
+- Users request new feature
+- New platforms replace old platforms
+- Legal or regulatory requirements change
+- Growth of the system forces architectual changes

+Agile working pattern - test-driven development (TDD) and refactoring.

+An application has
+- Functional requirements (what it should do, such as allowing data to be stored, retrieved, searched, and processed in various ways)
+- Nonfunctional requirements (general properties like security, reliability, compliance, scalability, compatibility, and maintainability))

 # Chapter 2.
 Data Models And Query Language